- Home

 Historic Review Board

-The Historic Review Board, established in 1985, to makes recommendations to the City Council on applications proposing additions, alterations, changes, construction, demolition, or relocation within the historic district and historic landmarks.
-In addition:
+The Historic Review Board, established in 1985, makes recommendations to the City Council on applications proposing additions, alterations, changes, construction, demolition, or relocation within the historic district and historic landmarks.

 - The Board shall grant or deny certificates of appropriateness contingent upon review according to the further provisions of this Article.